Abby lives here

 Lake Tahoe from the CalNeva casino

-The next afternoon, before we caught our flight back to L.A., we walked around and found a tiny public beach, surrounded by fenced-off private beaches.
+Before we caught our flight back to L.A., we found a tiny public beach, surrounded by fenced-off private beaches.

 a Lake Tahoe public beach